 Script File Description configure.sh This utility runs on a remote Correlation Engine or Collector Manager if your change the hostname of the Sentinel server.
 For more information, see "Changing the Hostname of a Sentinel Server" on page 322. ldap_auth_config.sh This utility helps you configure Sentinel to receive LDAP authentications.
-For more information, see "LDAP Authentication" on page 58.
+For more information, see "LDAP Authentication Against a Single LDAP Server Or Domain" on page 49.